Dying Without a Will in Michigan: Next of Kin Order for Inheritance

 Parents inherit equal shares of the deceased person's entire probate estate if both are living, or the surviving parent inherits 100% if only one is living, when the decedent leaves neither a surviving spouse nor descendants.

-The deceased person's siblings and the descendants of deceased siblings—nieces and nephews of the deceased—inherit the entire probate estate per stirpes if she's survived by siblings or descendants of siblings but no parents or descendants of her own.
+The deceased person's siblings and the descendants of deceased siblings—nieces and nephews of the deceased—inherit the entire probate estate per stirpes if they are survived by siblings or descendants of siblings but no parents or descendants of their own.

 The entire probate estate "escheats" to the State of Michigan if the deceased person is not survived by any family members.
 In other words, the state gets everything.